 In (14), Susan mentions John in the first sentence, so this makes him old information.
 Pronouns always mark previously mentioned information, so Ann's response would have to be (a), where the IO pronoun him comes before the new information, a CD.
 Response (b) puts the old information in the position of new information, so it will not be chosen.
-This fact has been demonstrated in large-scale experiments with native speakers.7
+This fact has been demonstrated in large-scale experiments with native speakers.7 o.
+Give a CD to min.
+Tou know now much he likes music

 - (14) Susan: You know, I can't figure out what to get John for his birthday.
 Any ideas? - (15) Ann: a.
 Give him a CD.
-You know how much he likes music. - b.
+You know how much he likes music. b.
 Give a CD to him.
 You know how much he likes music.